 In addition to auxiliary, phones, and guitar inputs, this amp also comes with built-in effects, a tuner, mic settings to alter the tone of you guitar, and more.
 It can also be connected to a computer (for recording) via USB.

 Yamaha has done something good for the beginner market by creating this fully-featured and light-weight amp.

-The Acoustic A20 is a great looking little amp, especially for the low price point of $169.99.
+The Acoustic A20 is a great looking little amp, especially for the low price point it is.

 As you probably guessed, it has 20 watts of power.
 But it does offer something the other amps we’ve already looked at don’t – two inputs.
 This means you can plug in a mic as well as your guitar, assuming you have the gear to do so.

 In addition to EQ settings, this amp also has built-in chorus, reverb, and feedback elimination settings.
 It even has a direct output on the back, and an effects loop just in case you need it.